 Two cards identify the players in the melodrama.

-Because the subconscious effectively has only thirty-four cards to work with (three through thirtysix), the cards will exhibit variable meanings depending upon their context within any particular Spread.
+Because the subconscious effectively has only thirty-four cards to work with (cards three through thirtysix), the cards will exhibit variable meanings depending upon their context within any particular Spread.
 Please note that the deck being referenced is the "Original Kipper", a deck that is a relic of both its historic time and place.
 The card Titles are in Old German, and the crude illustrations reflect the Bavarian middle class environment and social mores of the late 1800s.
-Understanding the cards in the new Millennium requires replacing the imprecise German titles with more concise English titles that are not just
+Understanding the cards in the new Millennium requires replacing the imprecise (idiom/genteelism/admonition) German titles with more concise English titles, that are not just word-for-word translations, but which clearly indicate the cards essence.
+It also requires that the illustrations are seen in the context of their historic period, where woman were thought silly and having money was a reflection of social status.

 03 - Joined